 Program requirements for the Certificate in Teaching the Emotionally Disturbed/Behaviorally Disordered include the following: Special Education 510A, 512E, 514A, 514B, 771 (2 units, adviser approved section), and demonstrated competence in teaching emotionally disturbed/behaviorally disordered students.
 A grade point average of 3.0 is required for certificate course work.
 Contact the Department of Special Education for further information.
-Certificate in Children's Literature This certificate attests that the student has successfully completed 18 units (minimum GPA 3.0) of planned, advised, coherent, and articulated study in the field of literature for children.
-Prerequisites include admission to the University and to upper division or graduate standing.
-The Certificate in Children's Literature may be earned with a specialization either in Education or in English and Comparative Literature.
-Specialization in Education.
-Nine units from courses in group A, six units from group B, and three units of an appropriate elective chosen with the approval of a faculty adviser Specialization in English and Comparative Literature.
-Nine units from courses in group B, six units from group A, and three units of an appropriate elective chosen with the approval of a faculty adviser Group A, Education: Education 496"; Educational Technology and Librarianship 578, 596; Elementary Education 512, 522.
-Group B, English and Comparative Literature: Comparative Literature 561 (when offered as European Children's Literature); English 496, 501, 528, 549.
-Certificate in Instructional Technology To receive a Certificate in Instructional Technology, candidates, in addition to meeting all admissions requirements, must complete the following 12 units of coursework: Educational Technology and Librarianship 540, 544, 571 plus three units from Educational Technology and Librarianship 541, 553, or 596.
-Certificate for Language Development Specialist The Language Development Specialist Certificate provides an interdisciplinary approach in linguistics and multicultural education to train teachers in theory and application of English as a second language methodologies for linguistically diverse students in grades K-12 Prerequisites for admission:
+Instructional Microcomputer Software Design Certificate The purpose of this certificate is to prepare specialists who can develop or assist in the development of microcomputer software to meet specific instructional, training or management needs.
+There are two competency areas incorporated in the certificate: instructional design and educational computing.
+Students must complete a minimum of 18 units with a 3.0 (B) grade point average and no less than a "C" in any course.
+For application or further information, see the Director of the program in the Department of Development, Administration and Technology.
+Prerequisites: A bachelor's degree from an accredited institution with a grade point average of at least 2.5 (when A equals 4) in the last 60 semester (90 quarter) units attempted.
+A combined score of at least 950 on the verbal and quantitative sections of the Graduate Record Examination Aptitude Test.
+Required Courses (15 units) DAT 540 Educational Technology (3) DAT 544 Instructional Design (3) DAT 571 Introduction to Computers in Education (3) DAT 590 Computer Solutions to Instructional Problems (3) DAT 671 Computers in Education (3) Three units in computer-related courses in educational content areas are to be selected with the approval of the program director.
+Instructional Technology Certificate To receive a Certificate in Instructional Technology, candidates, in addition to meeting all admissions requirements, must complete the following 12 units of course work: Development, Administration and Technology 540, 544, 571 plus three units from Development, Administration and Technology 541, 553, or 596.
+Language Development Specialist Certificate The Language Development Specialist Certificate provides an interdisciplinary approach in linguistics and multicultural education to train teachers in theory and application of English as a second language methodologies for linguistically diverse students in grades K-12.
+Prerequisites for admission:

-1. Valid California teaching credential 2.
-Six units of an appropriate foreign language.
-The certificate program includes Linguistics 520, 550, 551, 552, and Multicultural Education 553.
-602. 650.
-651 A grade point average of 3.0 must be obtained in the eight courses.
+Valid California teaching credential.

+2. Six units of an appropriate foreign language.
+The certificate program includes Linguistics 520, 550, 551, 552, and Policy Studies in Language and Cross-Cultural Education 553, 602.
+650. 651 A grade point average of 3.0 must be obtained in the eight courses.
 Students who complete the certificate program are not eligible to receive the Basic Certificate in Applied Linguistics and English as a Second Language (ESL).
-Courses Acceptable on Master's Degree Programs in Education UPPER DIVISION COURSES IN EDUCATION GENERAL 565.
-Occupational Student (3) S Prerequisite: Education 380 or 381.
+Courses Acceptable on Master's Degree Programs in Education GRADUATE COURSES IN EDUCATION Students without classified graduate standing are not admitted to 600- and 700-numbered courses in Education.
+Twelve units of professional education are prerequisite for enrollment in all graduate courses.
+GENERAL 625.
+Instruction in Mathematical Problem Solving (3) Prerequisite: Teaching credential.